Scottish Literature 1A: The Fantastic and the Real SCOTLIT1013

 By the end of this course students will be able to:

-■ demonstrate knowledge of the Scottish literary canon and its key writers and ideas
+■ Describe Scottish literary history and some of its key writers and ideas

 ■ illustrate basic skills of literary criticism, grasping concepts such as literary genre and form, narrative point of view, the use of irony, figurative language, etc, and be able to use these in practical criticism and essays

-■ demonstrate awareness of key literary / historical periods and movements
+■ identify key literary / historical periods and movements

 Minimum Requirement for Award of Credits